GuessEver/grun/README.md

-# grun-core
+# grun
-Run program with resources limits in a sandbox environment
+Runner program with resources limits in a sandbox environment

 ## Feature
 + [ ] time calculation